OpenTechSchool-Leipzig/poll_app/README.md

 ### Issues and Project

 Before you contribute, please read through existing issues and also have a look at the [project's kanban board](https://github.com/OpenTechSchool-Leipzig/poll_app/projects/1).
-If you want to work on an issue, please assign yourself and update the cards progress.
-If you find a bug or have some ideas for features or imporvements feel free to create your own issue.
+If you want to work on an issue, please comment on it and we will assignments.
+If you find a bug or have some ideas for features or imporvements feel free to let us know.

 Thanks a lot for your contribution! :sparkling_heart: